What are the technical requirements of mold general assembly drawing?

 Technical requirements for general assembly drawing of mould:

-1) Performance requirements for some die systems.
-For example, assembly requirements for ejection system and sliding block core pulling structure.
+1. Performance requirements for some die systems.
+Such as assembly requirement of ejection system, sliding block core pulling structure.

-2) Requirements for die assembly process.
-For example, after the mold is assembled, the fitting clearance of the fitting surface of the parting surface shall not be greater than the parallelism requirements of the upper and lower parts of the mold, and the size determined by the assembly and the requirements for this size shall be indicated.
+2. Die assembling process requirements.
+Such as after the mould is assembled, fitting clearance of the fitting surface of the parting surface shall not be greater than parallelism requirements of the upper and lower parts of the mould, and size determined by the assembly and requirements for this size shall be indicated.

-Firstly, the mold general assembly drawing should provide a detailed view of the mold assembly, including all the different components and their locations.
-This view should be easy to understand and should clearly show the orientation and position of each component.
+Firstly, the mold general assembly drawing should reflect a good detailed view of all the different components that make up the mold assembly and where each one is.
+It ought to be easy to understand and show everything very clearly by giving the orientation and the position of the component.

 Secondly, the drawing should specify the materials used in each component and their specific characteristics.
 This information is important to ensure that the mold is made using the correct materials and that the final product meets the required quality standards.

-Thirdly, the drawing should include dimensions and tolerances for each component.
-These dimensions and tolerances help ensure that each component fits together correctly and that the mold functions as intended.
+Thirdly, the drawing should be dimensioned, showing the tolerance for each component.
+Dimensions and tolerances will ensure that each component fits together properly, and the mold works as intended.